buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_UnitaryControlElementBaseStationController.md

+# Pset_UnitaryControlElementBaseStationController

 Properties that are applicable to _IfcUnitaryControlElement_ with the predefined type set to BASESTATIONCONTROLLER.
 <!-- end of short definition -->